a-frear/obsv-reader/README.md

 A short story you read by turning pages, with pictures and video in it.

-This is the reader.
-It's a prototype right now: four page templates, the opening excerpt, and stand-in grey boxes where the pictures will go.

 ---

-## How the editor works

-The story will live on a private website.
-You log in and write there.
-While you work you see the real page, the same one a reader sees.

-It saves as you go and keeps all the old versions.
-You can't break it.

----

 ## Page templates

-Every page is one of these.
+Every page is a template.
 You pick the type, then change how it looks with the dials further down.

-Four are built.
-The rest aren't yet.
-If one you want is missing, say so now while it's easy to add.

 In the drawings below, `░` is a picture or a clip, and the lines are text.